babel/website/docs/usage/polyfill.md

 };
 ```

-* In case `@babel/preset-env` is not used then add Babel Polyfill to Weback entry array as discussed above.
-It can still be added at the top of the entry point to application via `require` or `import`, but this is not recommended.
+* In case `@babel/preset-env` is not used then add Babel Polyfill to webpack entry array as discussed above.
+It can still be added at the top of the entry point to application via `import` or `require`, but this is not recommended.

 ## Usage in Browser